In-Home Newborn Photos

 Last, but not least….and I know you’ll be shocked by this one 😉 … mom, dad, and siblings should wear light and neutral colors for in-home newborn photos.
 A neutral palette is an easy way to keep the focus on baby, not on outfits.
 White is of course a favorite, but all neutrals work well and have a timelessness that won’t fade with trends.
 Dark and bold colors also have the tendency to throw color casts onto baby’s skin – which is sometimes not even completely fixable in photoshop.

-ABOUT NASHVILLE NEWBORN PHOTOGRAPHER KRISTIE LLOYD
+ABOUT NASHVILLE BABY PHOTOGRAPHER KRISTIE LLOYD

 Her clients enjoy a luxury portrait experience from start to finish, which includes Kristie’s assistance in planning every detail.
 Clients are drawn to her use of natural light, bright and natural editing style, and her unmatched attention to detail.
 If you would like to learn more about the KLP experience, let’s chat more!

 To ensure a true luxury and full service experience for clients, KLP only books a limited number of sessions each month.
-We are currently booking into Fall 2022 and we would love to get you on the calendar before dates are full.

 June 22, 2022